HUNTER: Mat Cervantes

 Five days in the woods with archers in bear camp who share the same dream as you but may have never met, a brother from another mother; how cool is that?

-OI teammate Russ Meyer and I ate dinner, then walked up the hill a ways and made our way to bait but the wind was swirling so we had to hang back from the bait site for about an hour.
+OUTDOORS INTERNATIONAL teammate Russ Meyer and I ate dinner, then walked up the hill a ways and made our way to bait but the wind was swirling so we had to hang back from the bait site for about an hour.
 In that time of glassing we spotted a giant color phased bruin walking down the mountain at about 240 yards, with a rifle we would have tagged out already; but that’s too easy and when has my life been easy?

+The boar was very cautious and left then came back again and although we could not see our bait we knew he was probably there after waiting another 20 minutes.
+The wind died down and was now traveling downhill so we dropped our gear, boots and went stalking native American style.
 Our plan was for Russ to range him and me to shoot once we crept over the crest and were able to see the bait.
 So we snuck up and peeked over and sure enough there he was eating but facing us for nearly 10 minutes with us frozen at 40 yards until he finally turned broadside.

 We could not creep any closer, so we decided to wait, he turned and I brought my Hoyt to full draw and waited and waited and waited more…. until my eyes blurred and I was getting shaky.
 He was almost perfect but had his front left leg still to the rear covering his vitals.
 I began to panic with buck fever and had to look away at the nearest tree.
 My heart was thumping hard and I had to focus on the color of the needles, lol.